Yuri05/Christoph_BAY794620-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 The standard lymph and fluid recirculation flow rates and the standard vascular properties of the different tissues (hydraulic conductivity, pore radii, fraction of flow via large pores) from PK-Sim were used.
 BAY 79-4620, among other compounds, has been used to identify these lymph and fluid recirculation flow rates used in PK-Sim ([Niederalt 2018](#5-references)).

 A standard PK-Sim model was used without an additional tumor organ - in contrast to the model which has been used in Ref. ([Niederalt 2018](#5-references)).
-It was assumed that BAY 79-4620 is not cross-reactive to murine CA IX, i.e. there is no drug-target binding due to the neglection of tumor tissue in the present PK-Sim standard model (again in contrast to the model used in Ref. ([Niederalt 2018](#5-references))).
+It was assumed that BAY 79-4620 is not cross-reactive to murine CA IX, i.e. there is no drug-target binding due to the neglect of tumor tissue in the present PK-Sim standard model (again in contrast to the model used in Ref. ([Niederalt 2018](#5-references))).

 ### 2.3.3	Metabolism and Elimination